kaiko-ai/eva/README.md

 | ViT-L/14 _(kaiko.ai)_ <sup>[5]</sup> | 0.862|0.935|0.822|0.907|0.941|0.769|0.686|0.599|

-_Table I: Linear probing evaluation of FMs on patch-level downstream datasets.<br> We report balanced accuracy for classification tasks and generalized DICE score for semgetnation tasks, averaged over 5 runs.
+_Table I: Linear probing evaluation of FMs on patch-level downstream datasets.<br> We report balanced accuracy for classification tasks and generalized Dice score for semgetnation tasks, averaged over 5 runs.
 Results are reported on the "test" split if available and otherwise on the "validation" split._

 </div>